--, II, transcendental and formal logic in Kant, 15; logical contradiction and antinomy, 46, 47; Greek and Scholastic logic and analogical concepts, 55; symbolic logic; logistic; its dangers; logical unity of scientific language, 59; logical space, 63; logical economy, 66; logical command, 69; logical command is not primitive; the way it is acquired, 69; logical distinction and distinctiveness; the nucleus of the logical aspect; numerical analogy, is analytical unity in plurality in a concept; logical unification; the unifying process; the logical norms of identity contradiction; unity, multiplicity and totality are founded in number, 80; counting is not the origin of number but implies logical distinction; logical plurality is analogical, a retrocipation to number, 81; theoretical movement of thought, 94, 95; meaning-kernel is analytical distinction; retrocipations: logical apperception and perception; Leibniz on this; identity and diversity; the life of thought; principle of sufficient ground is a physical retrocipation; J. STUART MILL's theory of conditio sine qua non, 118, 119; ground and conclusion; this is a logical and not a physical relation; the logical process of concluding is a retrocipation to movement; analytical space, 120; logical anticipations are only found in the deepened meaning of theoretical thought: logical control (historical anticipation); logical symbolism; symbolic logic; logical economy; in Aritotle, Plato and William of Occam, 122; Mach; Avenarius; W. James; and pragmatic absolutization of logical economy; logical economy is not an application of the general economic principle embracing the ideal of science, 123; analytical economy pre-supposes the norms of identity, contradiction, and sufficient ground; and it deepens their meaning; misuse of this logical economy in jurisprudence and legal technique, 124; logical economy and the principle of sufficient ground, 125; the method of defining things by their genus proximum and differentia specifica was introduced by Socrates, Plato and Aristotle, 132; economy of thought is an economic anticipation; indirect; and in deepened theoretical thought; it is systematic and shows logical control (historical anticipation); biologistic views of Mach and Avenarius; OSWALD SPENGLER'S misinterpretation, 175; logical symbolism; logical harmony; justification of theoretical judgment anticipates the legal aspect; KANT'S verdict, 176; the relation of the "whole and its parts" is not purely logical, 454; its numerical analogy; the ideas of continuous analytical extension and juxtaposition, are retrocipatory; movement of thought; prius and posterius; are kinematic analogies, 455; the science of logic; this notion is a seeming paradox, 462; the analytical aspect cannot be its own Gegenstand, but it is the I-ness who is opera-ting theoretically, 463; "formal logic" is an antinomy if it is conceived as "pure analysis"; it is formalized logic; and in it logical individuality and all total structures of individuality have been eliminated; in the theoretical attitude the non-logical is analytically encompassed by the logical categories; logical sphere sovereignty and sphere universality; Christian logic, 464; what it means, 465; intuition is the bottom layer of the logical function, 473.
+-, II, transcendental and formal logic in KANT, 15; logical contradiction and antinomy, 46, 47; Greek and Scholastic logic and analogical concepts, 55; symbolic logic; logistic; its dangers; logical unity of scientific language, 59; logical space, 63; logical economy, 66; logical command, 69: logical command is not primitive; the way it is acquired, 69; logical distinction and distinctiveness; the nucleus of the logical aspect; numerical analogy, is analytical unity in plurality in a con-cept; logical unification; the unifying process; the logical norms of identity and contradiction; unity, multiplicity and totality are founded in number, 80; counting is not the origin of number but implies logical distinction; logical plurality is analogical, a retrocipation to number, 81; theoretical movement of thought.
+94. 95; meaning-kernel is analytical distinction; retrocipations; logical apperception and perception; LEIBNIZ on this; identity and diversity; the life of thought; principle of sufficient ground is a physical retrocipation; J. STUART MILL's theory of conditio sine qua non, 118, 119; ground and conclusion; this is a logical and not a physical relation; the logical process of concluding is a retrocipation to move-ment; analytical space, 120; logical anti-cipations are only found in the deepened meaning of theoretical thought: logical control (historical anticipation); logical symbolism; symbolic logic; logical economy; in ARITOTLE, PLATO and WILLIAM OF OCCAM, 122; MACH; AVENARIUS; W. JAMES; and pragmatic absolutization of logical economy; logical economy is not an application of the general economic principle embracing the ideal of science, 123; analytical economy pre-supposes the ficient ground; and it deepens their meaning; misuse of this logical economy in jurisprudence and legal technique, 124; logical economy and the principle of sufficient ground, 125; the method of defining things by their genus proximum and differentia specifica was introduced by Socrates, Plato and Aristotle, 132; economy of thought is an economic anticipation; indirect; and in deepened theoretical thought; it is systematic and shows logical control (historical anticipation); biologistic views of MACH and AVENARIUS; OSWALD SPENGLER'S misinterpretation, 175; logical symbolism; logical harmony; justification of theoretical judgment anti-cipates the legal aspect; KANT's verdict, 176; the relation of the "whole and its parts" is not purely logical, 454; its numerical analogy; the ideas of continuous analytical extension and juxtaposition, are retrocipatory; movement of thought; prius and posterius; are kinematic ana-logics, 455; the science of logic; this notion is a seeming paradox, 462; the analytical aspect cannot be its own Gegenstand, but it is the I-ness who is operating theoretically, 463; "formal logic" is an antinomy if it is conceived as "pure analysis"; it is formalized logic; and in it logical individuality and all total structures of individuality have been eliminated; in the theoretical attitude the nonlogical is analytically encompassed by the logical categories; logical sphere sovereignty and sphere universality; Christian logic, 464; what it means, 465; intuition is the bottom layer of the logical function, 473.